Changissnz/selfinterest/README.md

 criteria of strong consensus; in the various fields of human activity, there are a few broad categories for these matters, such as the independent arts and politics, where the force of self-interest argues for their truth of relative to be that of the objective.
+It is because of the strong subjectivity that is a default of the arts and politics, where expression and rule can produce acceptable results in various ways, that human beings, over the progress of time, have accumulated artificial axioms of decorum and operation, garnering social acceptability and lessening potential chaos, that become second-nature to their approach for their wanted outputs.